Togtja/IMT2681_Ass2/README.md

   "project": "project name" // name of the project whose issues are analysed }
 ```
+(project names are the 'path_with_namespace' field in https://git.gvk.idi.ntnu.no/api/v4/projects)
+Due to it being unique

 The parameter `type` indicates whether users with the most posted issues (value `users`), or the most frequently referred labels (value `labels`) should be returned.
 If not specified, a corresponding error and status code should be returned.